ashedesimone/edk2-edkrepo/edkrepo_manifest_parser/docs/edkrepo_manifest_parser_reference.md

 - `get_combo_element(self, name)`: Finds the the combo element which matches *name* and returns a copy.
 Raises *ValueError* if no matching combo is found.
 ### Properties
 - `get_all_patchsets(self)`: Returns a list of all patch sets.
+### XML File Syntax
+Manifest files are intended a to be formatted and edited in XML; JSON translation methods are available if required by toolsets other than EdkRepo see